PasqualeTrani/EmpiricML/README.md

-# EmpML Lab
+# EmpiricML

-A systematic machine learning experimentation framework for model development, evaluation, and comparison.
+EmpiricML is a Python framework for building **robust** machine learning models on **tabular** data **faster** and **easier**.
+It's built on top of two great libraries: scikit-learn and Polars.

-## Overview
+## The Core Idea

-EmpML Lab provides a structured workflow for ML experiments with cross-validation, automated tracking, statistical comparison, and hyperparameter optimization.
-It eliminates boilerplate code and ensures reproducible, comparable results across experiments.
+As the name suggests, the core idea behind the library is that **Machine Learning is an empirical science**.
+You have a hypothesis—for example, adding a feature to the model will increase performance according to some metric—and you need to test it.
+In empirical sciences, testing hypotheses requires designing **experiments**, which in turn requires a **laboratory** with all the equipment you need. **That's precisely the goal of EmpiricML: providing you with a laboratory containing all the equipment you need to run experiments for Machine Learning problems**.
+Specifically, this equipment includes:

+- Train and test data
+- A cross-validation strategy to divide the training data into multiple train-validation samples for more reliable performance estimates
+- An error or performance metric to quantify model quality
+- Rules to establish when one model is clearly better than another

+All these elements are stored in an instance of the **Lab** class, the main component of the framework.

-## Key Features
+## Key Features of Lab Class and EmpiricML API

+In addition to storing all the items you need to run experiments, the Lab class allows you to:

-- **Automated CV Evaluation**: Run experiments with configurable cross-validation strategies
+- **Automated CV Evaluation**: Run experiments with cross-validation and compute statistics like mean CV score, mean train time in seconds, etc.
-- **Statistical Comparison**: Compare models using percentage thresholds or permutation tests
+- **Statistical Comparison**: Compare experiment results using percentage thresholds or permutation tests
-- **Experiment Tracking**: Automatic logging of results, predictions, and pipelines
+- **Experiment Tracking**: Automatically log results, predictions, and pipelines related to an experiment
+- **Early Stopping**: Stop experiments before final CV evaluation if partial results aren't promising
-- **Auto Mode**: Automatically update best model when improvements are found
+- **Auto Mode**: Automatically update the best experiment when improvements are found
 - **Hyperparameter Optimization**: Grid and random search support
 - **Feature Selection**: Permutation importance with recursive elimination
-- **Baseline Suite**: Quick benchmarking with 10+ standard models
+- **Baseline Suite**: Quick benchmarking with 10 standard models
-- **Checkpoint System**: Save and restore experiment state
+- **Checkpoint System**: Save and restore a Lab instance to maintain the same conditions and preserve your experiment evaluations

+There is a one-to-one relationship between EmpiricML experiments and pipelines.
+EmpiricML Pipelines are combinations of transformers (data transformation classes) and estimators (algorithms like Random Forest, XGBoost, etc.), similar to sklearn Pipelines, but they work with Polars LazyFrames instead of numpy arrays.
+Every time you run an experiment, the pipeline related to that experiment is validated through cross-validation.

 ## Installation